kyma-project/kyma/docs/application-connector/docs/039-gs-environment-mapping.md

 ## Prerequisites

-To complete this guide, your Kyma cluster must have at least one Remote Environment created.
+To complete this guide, your cluster must have at least one Remote Environment created.

 ## Steps

-1. List all RemoteEnvironments enabled in the `production` Environment:
+1. List all Remote Environments bound to the `production` Environment:
   ```
   kubectl get em -n production
   ```